 The Iowa International Center is responding by bringing the resources refugees need to accessible locations around Des Moines, including apartment complexes, churches and schools.

 Beginning with a pilot project launched at the Deer Ridge complex, we teach critical skills including reading and writing English and provide assistance in finding better jobs in central Iowa.
 We now partner with Deer Ridge Apartments, Zion Lutheran Church and the Des Moines Public Schools, while continuing to forge relationships and opportunities with other local cultural organizations to expand the reach of this effective program.
-Click here on on the image on the left to view WHO TV 13’s story about how our Accessible ESL classes continue to bring hope and opportunity to refugees in Des Moines.
+Check out WHO TV 13’s story about how our Accessible ESL classes continue to bring hope and opportunity to refugees in Des Moines.

 The Iowa International Center is able to provide Accessible ESL Programs to refugees and immigrants in our community through donations given to our Ray Resource Initiative, a three-year campaign to maintain and grow educational opportunities and access to multilingual resources for new Iowans, with the vision of former Governor Ray.